somsos/daj/README.md

     - [X] Get images by product id
     - [X] delete image by id
     - [X] check delete images when product is deleted
-  - [Current] don't delete, mark as deleted
+  - [X] don't delete, mark as deleted

-- [ ] Understand mapping and find out if there is a simpler way.
+- [X] Understand mapping and find out if there is a simpler way.

-- [ ] Documentation
+- [Current] Documentation
-  - [ ] Include Architecture diagram to repository
+  - [X] Include Architecture diagram to repository
+  - [Current] Sincronice Diagram with project folder structure
+    - [Current] Separate Request/Response objects and keep just DTO in user domain module
+    - [ ] In domain modules make changes to see clear what part is public and what one is private
+    - [ ] **IMPORTANT** Add ArchUnit tests, to check that the adapter just access to the public part of the domain module
+    - [ ] Export diagram from .drawio to .png (and that it looks fine)
+    - [ ] Check what other diagrams should be useful

 - [ ] Create template from this project
   - [ ] Create essay